 Data are derived from analyses of opinions and orders from the courts of appeals.
 The type of appeals code indicates the types of issues that are raised in the case.
-The types of appeals codes are (1) sentencing issues only, (2) sentencing and conviction issues, (3) conviction issues only, and (4) unknown.
+The types of appeals codes are (1) sentencing issues only, (2) sentencing and conviction issues, (3) conviction issues only, (4) Anders Brief, and (5) unknown.

 For coding purposes, an appeal involves sentencing issues when the appellant either argues that the district court erred during the sentencing phase or raises issues concerning the applicability of the guidelines to the case at hand.
 In some cases, the appellant is challenging some part of the plea agreement involving sentencing.
 These issues are also considered sentencing issues.
 An appeal involves conviction issues when the appellant claims some sort of error occurred during the investigation, trial, or jury deliberations that did not involve sentencing or the sentencing guidelines.
+Anders Brief cases are those where the counsel for the appellant has advised the court of appeals that he or she has conscientiously examined the case but finds the appeal to be wholly frivolous and has requested permission to withdraw.
+See Anders v.
+California, 386 U.S. 738 (1967).
+This disposition code was added in fiscal year 2010.